ToshioCP/Gtk4-tutorial/src/sec9.src.md

 However, this xml has only one gresource.
 - 3: The gresource has a prefix `/com/github/ToshioCP/tfe3`.
 - 4: The name of the gresource is `tfe3.ui`.
-The resource will be pointed with `/com/github/ToshioCP/tfe3/tfe3.ui` by GtkBuilder.
+The resource will be referred to as /com/github/ToshioCP/tfe3/tfe3.ui by GtkBuilder.
 The pattern is "prefix" + "name".
 If you want to add more files, insert them between line 4 and 5.